 Here in the United States, we recently celebrated our national Thanksgiving holiday – which, of course, is all about giving thanks and practicing gratitude (at least for the day).
 And, as a result, I’ve read quite a few articles and received a ton of emails about why people are thankful – and why we should all adopt a regular gratitude practice.

-Well, this glass is half-full girl doesn’t need to be sold on the power of gratitude.
+Well, this glass is half-full girl doesn’t need to be sold on the power of practicing gratitude.
 But I feel that the reasoning behind why we should adopt a regular gratitude practice often misses the mark.

 Don’t get me wrong, the benefits of a regular gratitude practice are real.
 It will help you sleep better, improve your physical and psychological health, make you mentally stronger, decrease aggression, and so on.
 And all this will increase your happiness.